Cellist, Educator & Inventor

 A sought after educator and clinician, Feldman’s cello students have gone on to be accepted to most major music schools and conservatories in the U.S. and abroad and have won competitions including the gold medal at the Tchaikovsky Competition and prizes at the Brahms International Competitions, Irving Kline, and Stulberg Competitions.

 A skilled luthier, he is the inventor of the innovative TekPin™ cello endpin.
-Currently, he is a faculty member at New England Conservatory and Tufts University.
+Currently, he is a faculty member at Tufts University.
 He also teaches at the International Cello Institute, VCU Global Summer Institute of Music, and Heifetz International Music Institute.

 Born in New York City to a large musical family, Feldman first studied the violin, piano, and French horn and then chose the cello at age 12, later studying at the Curtis Institute of Music.
 His teachers include Orlando Cole, David Finckel, Bernard Greenhouse, Amy Camus, and Jonathan Miller.